PeterChou1/Basic-Rendering-Engine/README.md

+# Computer Graphics Course Work
-# This Repository is course work for the Computer Graphics course.
-It is separate to 4 folders representing each assignment
+This repository represent course work for the Computer Graphics Course at UTSC.
+I've learned alot about Computer Graphics in this course.
+The repository is separated in 4 folders which represent the different computer graphics concepts implemented over the semester.

 # Assignment 1